 - The word gluteus is the new Latin name, but it derives from Greek gloutos which means buttock or rump.

-- The word minimus refers to this being the smallest of three gluteal muscles that make up the buttocks (the other two are gluteus medius and gluteus maximus).
+- The word minimus refers to this being the smallest of three gluteal muscles that make up the buttocks.
+The other two are gluteus medius and gluteus maximus.

-- Anterior: flexes and internally rotates the femur at the hip joint.
+- Anterior: flexes and internally rotates the femur at the hip joint

-- Posterior: extends and externally rotates the femur at the hip joint.
+- Posterior: extends and externally rotates the femur at the hip joint

 The gluteus minimus has an interesting set of actions.
 It is not so different from last month’s muscle of the month, the deltoids.
 In fact, I often refer to the gluteals as the deltoids of the hip joint.
 The movement of the gluteus minimus is interesting because the anterior portion functions in opposition to the posterior portion.
 For instance, if I raise my leg in front of me (flexion of the hip joint), the anterior part of the gluteus minimus contracts to help lift my leg up.
-The posterior part of the gluteus minimus is lengthening while my hip joint is flexing.
+The posterior part of the gluteus minimus lengthens while my hip joint flexes.

 We could say that the gluteus minimus is antagonistic to itself.